 We provide a Debian-based Docker image (pyodide/pyodide-env) on Docker Hub with the dependencies already installed to make it easier to build Pyodide.
-On top of that we provide a pre-built image (pyodide/pyodide) which can be used for fast custom and partial builds.
-Note that building from the non pre-built Docker image is very slow on Mac, building on the host machine is preferred if at all possible.

 Note: These Docker images are also available from the Github packages at github.com/orgs/pyodide/packages.